sfmcdg/Salesforce-Marketing-Cloud-Developer-Edition-Recipes/firing-events.md

 Next, we will use the contactEvents REST API method to add Event data to a Data Extension and fire an Interaction for a defined Interaction Trigger.

+There are three different scenarios for using this API method:

+* Add Event data for existing Contact and fire Interaction
+* Add Event data, create new Contact and fire Interaction
+* Add new Contact and fire Interaction

+The steps to complete each of these scenarios is detailed below.

+### Add Event data for existing Contact and fire Interaction

 An Event comprises of an Event Destination and a linked Data Extension.
 The Event Destination will be the Attribute Group that we created earlier and we will add serialized Event Data to the linked Data Extension using the contactEvents method.

-In this next workflow, we will simulate the behavior when a Contact updates their preference data on an external platform, for example on a website.
+In this next workflow, we will simulate the behavior when an existing Contact updates their preference data on an external platform, for example on a website.
 When this Event occurs, the Contact preference data will be serialized into a Data Extension and the Contact will enter an Interaction.

 1. The first step is to define the properties for an Event.
 Events are created from Data Designer in Contact Builder.
 Open **Contact Builder** from the Data & Analytics menu and from the dropdown menu on the **Create Attribute Group** button, select **Create New Event**.